The Pitfalls of Weak Law Firm Compensation Systems

 A weak compensation system fails to communicate the most critical strategic and financial priorities of the firm.
 Compensation systems that lack transparency and objectivity almost always create problems.
 In addition to poor morale, counterproductive behaviors based on perceptions about how to game the compensation system are self-defeating.
 For example, if the impression is that gross fees are most important, taking work at any billing rate seems like a way to win.

-Contact us to learn more about PerformLaw helping you to develop a better compensation system.
+Contact us to learn more about how PerformLaw can help your firm develop a better compensation system.

-If you are interested in learning more about developing an effective law firm compensation system for your law firm, read more of PerformLaw's articles listed below .
+If you are interested in learning more about developing an effective law firm compensation system , read more of PerformLaw's articles listed below.

 "USING DATA TO DETERMINE COMPENSATION"